Early Years Nursery Policies

 Signs and disclosures of abuse will be treated seriously and acted upon as necessary.

-To safeguard the interests of both staff and children the playgroup ensures:
+To safeguard the interests of both staff and children the nursery ensures:

 Staff support and Training